dcos/dcos-cli/design/login.md

 ## Log in to a DC/OS cluster

-Log in to a DC/OS cluster is the action of presenting some credentials to the cluster in order to get an authorization token in return (also known as `ACS token`).
+"Login" is the process of presenting some credentials to a DC/OS cluster within an HTTP request which is then, upon success, responded to with an HTTP response containing a so-called DC/OS authentication token.

-The DC/OS CLI supports 6 login providers types (`authentication-type`):
+The DC/OS CLI supports 6 providers types (`authentication-type`):

-- **dcos-uid-password** : Log in using a standard DC/OS user account (username and password).
+- **dcos-uid-password** : Log in using a regular DC/OS user account (username and password).
 - **dcos-uid-password-ldap** : Log in using an LDAP user account (username and password).
 - **dcos-uid-servicekey** : Log in using a DC/OS service user account (username and private key).
 - **saml-sp-initiated** : Log in using SAML 2.0.